ramendosanjh/Scheduler/README.md

 # Scheduler Application
 ## Work Day Scheduler
-### A simple calendar application that allows a user to save events for each hour of a typical working day (9am&ndash;5pm)!
+### A simple scheduling application which allows users to track and organize a typical work day !

+Below shows scheduler application with timeblocks (9 am - 5 pm).
+User is able to input text into given time block and save for that specific time block.
+The text is then saved in local storage and will remain even after the page is refreshed, as shown above.

 <img width="1440" alt="Screen Shot 2023-08-13 at 7 47 54 PM" src="https://github.com/ramendosanjh/Scheduler/assets/134460692/8058d8ee-1cc0-4748-8214-5e6b6b63e758">
-### Above shows scheduler application with timeblocks.
-Text is saved in local storage and will remain after refresh.